MahdyMUTTAQI/develhope-sql-project/README.md

 # Develhope
-# Northwind DB SQL Project
+# Northwind Database SQL Project
 The codes will be added very soon